EARLY LIFE:

 Nicole last heard from her sister in September 2007.
 During the call, Roxanne assured her that everything was fine and said she was still in the Edmonton area.

-Roxanne was officially reported missing to the Valleyview detachment of the Royal Canadian Mounted Police on September 24, 2013.
-The Edmonton Police Service became involved a month later and is now the lead on the case.
+The last known sighting of Roxanne was in Edmonton on June 20, 2008.
+She was living in the area of 118 Avenue, between the Beverly neighbourhood and 97 Street.
+She was officially reported missing to the Valleyview detachment of the Royal Canadian Mounted Police (RCMP) on September 24, 2013.
+The Edmonton Police Service became involved a month later and is now the lead investigating agency on the case.

 Roxanne’s family started their search for her years before the authorities got involved.